SKEL-CF: Coarse-to-Fine Biomechanical Skeleton and Surface Mesh Recovery: Method

 \subsection{Preliminaries}

-\paragraph{SKEL model.} The SKEL model~\cite{SKEL} is a parametric representation of the human body that enables the joint reconstruction of both the skin surface and the skeletal mesh.
+\paragraph{SKEL model.} The SKEL model~\cite{SKEL} is a parametric representation of the human body that enables the unified reconstruction of both the surface mesh and the skeleton mesh.
 Given the pose parameters $q \in \mathbb{R}^{46}$ and the shape parameters $\boldsymbol{\beta} \in \mathbb{R}^{10}$ (corresponding to the top 10 shape components), SKEL generates the human mesh $M \in \mathbb{R}^{6890 \times 3}$ and the skeleton mesh $S_{k} \in \mathbb{R}^{24752 \times 3}$.
-Unlike SMPL, which defines pose parameters $\theta \in \mathbb{R}^{72}$ using unrestricted three-degree-of-freedom ball joints, SKEL constrains the motion of each joint, reducing the parameter space from 72 to 46.
+Unlike SMPL, which represents pose parameters $\theta \in \mathbb{R}^{72}$ using unconstrained three-degree-of-freedom ball joints, SKEL constrains the motion of each joint.
+This reduces the pose parameter space from 72 to 46.
+For example, SKEL models the elbow as a hinge joint by limiting its degrees of freedom.
 This formulation ensures anatomically consistent and biomechanically valid poses~\cite{SKEL,xia2025hsmr}.
 Consequently, SKEL produces physically plausible human motion and is particularly suitable for downstream applications such as motion analysis, rehabilitation, and human–robot interaction.